 Carson Glore Foundation is a Minneapolis, Minnesota 501c3 non-profit organization dedicated to improve the quality of life through education.
 In 2011, we kicked off our efforts to build our first classrooms in Kenya, Africa.
 The Carson Glore Classrooms at Kamuya School in Kenya opened on Dec 7, 2011, giving new classrooms and supplies – in addition to improved training for teachers and student programs.
 We have since continued our fundraising efforts and have raised over $250,000 since January 2012, opened 2 complete schools for over 800 students and have armed them with new desks, water tanks, latrines, school supplies, teacher training and more.
-We are privately underwitten by Nathan Nerland and Nerland Co. so that every dollar donated goes directly to funding our projects.
+We are privately underwritten by Nerland Co. so that every dollar donated goes directly to funding our projects.

 After much consideration, the Carson Glore Foundation’s board has elected to start building our biggest undertaking yet for the Kisyani community in Kenya, Africa.
 During our recent visit, we met with school officials, teachers, parents and students in different communities that all needed a great deal of support.
 Our board selected this community because of it’s deep poverty level, student energy, parent participation, and great potential.

 Our goal over the next 12 months is to talk with our current supporters, host events and gain support so that we can help rebuild this community by providing them with: